polgreen/uclid/notes/UclidMeetings.md

     > NDR can't take a slice of an input signal as an input to an adder
     > we would have to output a new node that creates the slice, new node for concat etc.
     > every node must have a single output

+# April 13

+## Vectre Model

+- Use constant literals for ROB size, number of phyiscal registers etc.
+- Update instruction "picking" to use uninterpreted functions, rather than having assumes
+- Remove the use of integers in speculation levels

+## UCLID5 Notes

+- Debug where Z3 is spending time
+- [much later] consider adding a boogie backend to UCLID5